TalAter/annyang/CONTRIBUTING.md

 - [x] Clone a copy to your local machine with `$ git clone git@github.com:YOUR-GITHUB-USER-NAME/annyang.git`
 - [x] Make sure you have *node.js* and *npm* installed on your machine.
 You can use this [guide](https://docs.npmjs.com/getting-started/installing-node) for help.
 - [x] Install all of annyang's development dependencies with npm. `$ cd annyang; npm install`
+- [x] If you do not have the grunt-cli installed globally, run `$ npm install -g grunt-cli`
 - [x] Run grunt to make sure everything runs smoothly `$ grunt`
 - [x] Add tests for your code.
 [See details below](#automated-testing).
 - [x] Code, code, code.
 Changes should be done in `/src/annyang.js`.
 They will be transpiled to `/dist/annyang.js` and `/dist/annyang.min.js`.